bilalyucel/Adaptive-Follow-the-Gap/README.md

 - ### An adaptive distance fuzzy logic controller is designed to improve the method because there was a missing critical point of it which can be explained as if there is an obstacle near to the goal point due to the method vehicle can never reach the target.

 ### Mapping
 - As mentioned, vehicle would perform mapping as well with camera.
 There are several methods for mapping however "Octomapping" is chosen for our purposes.
-It will be used as a open-source package no code would written for it.
+It will be used as a open-source package no code would be written for it.

 ### Requirements
 - Install Ubuntu 16.04